Mopinion-com/mopinion-sdk-android/README.md

 * The Activity will be used to extract the `applicationContext` and launch Kotlin Coroutines with the correct lifecycle scope.
-* The `viewLifecycleOwner` will be used to implement the lifecycle safe coroutine launch method `repeatOnLifecycle()`.
+* The `Activity or FragmentActivity` will be used to implement the lifecycle safe coroutine launch method `repeatOnLifecycle()`.
 * The key should be replaced with your specific deployment key.
 This key can be found in your Mopinion account at the `Feedback forms` section under `Deployments`.